podobu/wifimenu/README.md

 - Shows if Wi-Fi network is secure via WPA 1/2
 - Shows signal level visually
 - A submenu to contain all of the above options
+- Translate to your language by modifying script variables
 - Can be use with your preferred launcher:
 	- wofi
 	- rofi